 Pupil Premium Strategy

 At Stafford Manor High School, we recognise the need to adopt effective strategies to raise the attainment of disadvantaged pupils.
 Our methodology sets out a process which helps us to decide on the optimum strategies to maintain efficient and effective use of pupil premium (PP) funding over time.
 Underpinning the process is the absolute focus on the quality of teaching.
-There is solid evidence that poor teaching disproportionately disadvantages deprived children.
-So high quality teaching must be at the core of all our pupil premium work.
+There is solid evidence that high quality teaching must be at the core of all our work to overcome disadvantage.

-Governors, Senior Leadership Team (SLT) and staff agree on the desired outcomes of the PP spending.
-These include: raising attainment of PP-eligible pupils; closing the gap between PP pupils and others in the school; closing the gap between the school’s PP pupils and all pupils nationally; improving attendance; reducing exclusions; accelerated progress by all PP pupils; increasing the engagement of parents with their children’s education and with the school; increasing opportunities for PP-eligible pupils and broadening experience.
+Governors, Senior Leadership Team (SLT) and staff agree on the desired outcomes of the PP funding.
+These include: raising attainment of PP-eligible pupils; closing the gap between PP pupils and others in the school and all pupils nationally; improving attendance; reducing exclusions; increasing the engagement of parents with their children’s education and with the school; increasing opportunities for PP-eligible pupils and broadening experience.